-There’s no city quite like Beijing.
+There’s no city quite like the capital of China.
 Honestly, we’ve traveled all of Asia and really struggled in this city.
 If we could go back, we would’ve hired a structured tour that arranged all our transportation and food, as we had a VERY hard time finding food, communicating and navigating.
 You don’t need more than 3 full days in Beijing (we stayed 5 and it was beyond way too long).

-Getting around was really tough for us, as each mode of transportation was SO challenging, which is why we recommend going with a tour company that takes care of it all.
+Getting around was really tough for us, as each mode of transportation was SO challenging (mostly due to language barriers), which is why we recommend going with a tour company that takes care of it all.

 Taxi: Taxis are readily available all around the city, but MAKE SURE your driver will use a meter.
 Many times a taxi driver tried to solicit us with a ‘set price’ once we told him our destination, which ended up being at least triple the price it would’ve been with a meter.